Synaptic Classification via Spike-Triggered Extrapolation: The Spike-Triggered Estimator

 \subsection{Conditional Probabilities and Ergodic Means}

-We define the theoretical quantities for a representative trial ($k=1$), which depend on the specific realization of the history up to the trigger times.
-For the Fixed Scheme, the theoretical random variable is given by:
+We define the theoretical quantity for a representative trial ($k=1$), which depends on the realization of the history up to the trigger times.
+For the spike-triggered approach, this is given by: